-The safety ambitions of ProRail are in line with the Policy Agenda for Rail Safety 2020-2025 and the Parliamentary Letter on railway safety.38
+ProRail's safety ambitions are in line with the Policy Agenda for Railway Safety 2020-2025 and the Letter to Parliament on railway safety.

 ProRail controls the specific environmental risks attached to the transport of dangerous goods by maintaining an operational organisation that can respond effectively to incidents involving dangerous goods.
 In as far as ProRail is obliged by public authorities to take measures to control the risks attached to the transport or handling of shipments of dangerous goods (e.g., volume control), ProRail will perform such measures.